 - (a) When the City converted to General Leave, existing sick leave was frozen.
 No sick leave is accruing.
 If an employee exhausts his/her frozen sick leave bank, he/she will no longer have sick leave.
-Unit members with sick leave balances may use such sick leave in the following circumstances: - For any catastrophic illness or off the job injury.
+Unit members with sick leave balances may use such sick leave in the following circumstances: - 1) For any catastrophic illness or off the job injury.
 Any illness or off-the job injury verified by a physician, that is ten consecutive working days or more is defined as "catastrophic".
 Absences for the first ten days will initially be charged to General Leave.
 On the 11th day, the General Leave will be reinstated and the sick leave will be used retroactive to the first day of the absence.
-Sick leave will then be used for the duration of the absence or until exhausted. - If the employee has exhausted all accrued General Leave, an employee may use accrued (frozen) sick leave even if the illness or injury is not catastrophic as defined.
+Sick leave will then be used for the duration of the absence or until exhausted. - 2) If the employee has exhausted all accrued General Leave, an employee may use accrued (frozen) sick leave even if the illness or injury is not catastrophic as defined.

-43. Holidays
+4. Holidays

-- Employees are entitled to 110 hours off in lieu of paid holidays each year.
-Holiday leave shall vest at the rate of 4.231 hours each bi-weekly pay period, however, each employee's holiday leave bank shall be advanced the entire year's accumulation (110 hours) the first full pay period after July 1 of each year. - 1.
+(a) Employees are entitled to 110 hours off in lieu of paid holidays each year.
+Holiday leave shall vest at the rate of 4.231 hours each bi-weekly pay period, however, each employee's holiday leave bank shall be advanced the entire year's accumulation (110 hours) the first full pay period after July 1 of each year.

 On or before the pay period which includes December 15 of each calendar year starting in 2019, an employee may make an irrevocable election to cash out up to thirty (30) hours of holiday leave which will be earned in the following calendar year (on July 1) at the employee's base rate of pay.
 On the pay day for the first pay period in December each year in the following year, the employee will receive cash for the amount of holiday leave the employee irrevocably elected to cash out in the prior year up to thirty (30) hours.

-Effective the first pay period in December, an employee may cash out up to 30 hours of accrued, unused holiday hours. - 4.(b) When an employee separates from City employment, he/she will receive the unused pro-rata portion (i.e., what they have earned to that point in the year) of the holiday in lieu hours for that fiscal year. - Employees who leave City service shall be paid for their unused, vested holiday leave upon separation.
+- (b) When an employee separates from City employment, he/she will receive the unused pro-rata portion (i.e., what they have earned to that point in the year) of the holiday in lieu hours for that fiscal year. - (c) Employees who leave City service shall be paid for their unused, vested holiday leave upon separation.
 Any advanced holiday leave that is used but not vested, shall be deducted from an employee's final paycheck.
 In the event an employee's final paycheck is insufficient to cover the advanced leave, the City reserves the right to collect any monies due from the departing employee.

-54. Bereavement Leave
+5. Bereavement Leave